RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rlcheck/_index.md

 ---
-Title: Node Verification Utility (rlcheck)
+Title: rlcheck
+linkTitle: rlcheck (verify nodes)
-description:
+description: Verify nodes.
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
-aliases: /rs/references/cli-reference/rlcheck/
+aliases: ["/rs/references/cli-reference/rlcheck/",
+          "/rs/references/rlcheck/"]
 ---
-The `rlcheck` utility runs various health checks on an Redis Enterprise Software node and alerts on any issues found.
+The `rlcheck` utility runs various health checks on a Redis Enterprise Software node and reports any discovered issues.
-This utility can be useful to confirm a successful installation or to verify that the node is functioning properly.
+You can use this utility to confirm a successful installation or to verify that the node is functioning properly.

-You can access `rlcheck` from the host command-line interface (CLI).
+You can run `rlcheck` from the host's command-line interface (CLI).
 The output of `rlcheck` shows information specific to the host that you run it on.

 To open the `rladmin` CLI: